The Marine 2

 The Marine 2 is a 2009 American action film directed by Roel Reiné, written by Christopher Borrelli and John Chapin Morgan, and produced by Michael Lake.
-The film stars are Ted DiBiase Jr., Temuera Morrison, Lara Cox, Robert Coleby and Michael Rooker.
-It is the stand-alone sequel to The Marine, starring John Cena, and it is the second in the film series.
+The film stars Ted DiBiase Jr., Temuera Morrison, Lara Cox, Robert Coleby and Michael Rooker.
+It is a standalone sequel to The Marine, which starred John Cena, and the second installment in The Marine film series.
 This was Ted DiBiase's film debut.
 The film was released on DVD and Blu-ray in the United States on December 29, 2009.

 The film was inspired by the Dos Palmas kidnappings.

-The film was produced by the films division of WWE, called WWE Studios, and distributed in the United States by 20th Century Fox Home Entertainment.
+The film was produced by the film division of WWE, called WWE Studios, and distributed in the United States by 20th Century Fox Home Entertainment.

 Plot

-Joe Linwood (Ted DiBiase, Jr.) of the US Marine Force Recon attempts to rescue his wife Robin (Lara Cox), and other guests from a hotel which has been taken over by a gang of bloodthirsty terrorists.
-The Linwoods are vacationing at the lavish Thailand resort when the terrorists invade during the hotel's grand opening.
+Joe Linwood of the US Marine Force Recon attempts to rescue his wife, Robin and other guests from a hotel that has been taken over by terrorists.
+The Linwoods are vacationing at a lavish Thailand resort when the terrorists invade during the hotel's grand opening.
 Joe escapes the initial onslaught and must find a way to save his wife and the other hostages.